kjlubick/L-Puzzle_Solver/README.md

 can you find an arrangement of the pieces so that the board is filled and no alike pieces touch, even at a corner.
+You can rotate and flip the pieces however you like.

 One solution is: